ThePizi/ThePizi/README.md

 - 👋 Hi, I’m @ThePizi
-- 👀 I’m interested in Back-End web development
+- 👀 I’m interested in Back-End web development and Applied Ai engineering
-- 🌱 I’m currently learning node js and working at Dubz as Junior Back-End Dev
+- 🌱 I’m currently learning Python and studying comp engineering in NUS
 - 📫 How to reach me : just email me

 <!---